zer0cache/matic-docs/docs/home/blockchain-basics/basics-transactions.md

 ---

 The term “transaction” is used to refer to the signed data package that stores a message to be sent from an externally owned account to another account on the blockchain.
-Can be categorised into two main categories:
+It can be categorised into two main categories:

 **Value Transfer**